-1960s New York Street Life: James Jowers’ Snapshots of Sublime Imperfection
+1960s New York Street Life: James Jowers’ Snapshots of ‘Disorder and Imperfection’

 In the 1960s James Jowers left the US Army and studied photography at the New School for Social Research under Lisette Model.

 Guided by such a vision, Jowers found work as a night porter at New York’s St. Luke’s Hospital.
 The job afforded him free time to observe street life in daylight.
-He’d wander the area, taking photographs of life on the Lower East Side.
+He’d wander the area, taking incredible photographs like these of life on the Lower East Side and elsewhere in NYC.

 Spotter: The George Eastman House Collection